 When choosing a lead-acid leisure battery, it helps to understand a few key industry standards:

-20-Hour Rate: This refers to the number of amps a battery can discharge over a 20-hour period at a constant rate, before the voltage drops below 1.75 volts per cell.
+1. 20-Hour Rate: This refers to the number of amps a battery can discharge over a 20-hour period at a constant rate, before the voltage drops below 1.75 volts per cell.

-Reserve Capacity: This is the number of minutes a battery can deliver a constant 25 amps before the voltage dips below 1.75 volts per cell at 26°C.
+2. Reserve Capacity: This is the number of minutes a battery can deliver a constant 25 amps before the voltage dips below 1.75 volts per cell at 26°C.

-Cold Cranking Amps (CCA): This measures how many amps a fully charged battery can maintain for 30 seconds at -18°C before voltage drops below 1.2V per cell.
+3. Cold Cranking Amps (CCA): This measures how many amps a fully charged battery can maintain for 30 seconds at -18°C before voltage drops below 1.2V per cell.
 This is essential if you plan to use your van in cold climates.

 Charging profiles of deep cycle leisure batteries normally follow three stages: bulk, absorption and float.
 The charging limits differ between the different battery types.

-Bulk: a fast, constant current charge up to ~80% State of Charge (SoC)
+• Bulk: a fast, constant current charge up to ~80% State of Charge (SoC)

-Absorption: much slower, constant voltage charge to reach 100% SoC
+• Absorption: much slower, constant voltage charge to reach 100% SoC

-Float: a constant voltage charge which maintains 100% SoC by counteracting self-discharge
+• Float: a constant voltage charge which maintains 100% SoC by counteracting self-discharge

-Charging profile of lithium batteries
+Charging profiles of leisure batteries

 The charging profile of lithium batteries differs from AGM, FLA, and gel.
 Lithium batteries go through two stages:

-Constant current (roughly correlates with the bulk stage)
+• Constant current (roughly correlates with the bulk stage)

-Constant voltage (roughly correlates with absorption stage)
+• Constant voltage (roughly correlates with absorption stage)

-In all leisure batteries, as the supply voltage increases, the current (amperage) falls.
+In all leisure batteries, as the supply voltage increases, the current falls.
 The voltage and current move inversely.

 Note how different batteries charge best at different voltages.
 Lead-acid batteries (AGM, Gel, FLA) in particular require large voltages in the bulk and absorption stages of the charge profile.
 Lithium leisure batteries are the inverse - they require less power initially and gradually ramp up.

-Before mounting terminal clamps on the battery terminals, apply a thin layer of Vaseline to the battery’s terminals.
+• Before mounting terminal clamps on the battery terminals, apply a thin layer of Vaseline to the battery’s terminals.

 Temperature